Dos and Don’ts for Getting Free Advice from Your Designer Friend

 Managing relationships is a big part of a designers job whether it’s with our paying clients or our friends and family.

-There’s no such thing as free advice.
-There’s nothing free about it, it costs somebody something.
+There’s no such thing as free advice from your designer friend.
+Nothing is free about it, it costs somebody something.
 When you’re asking a professional for their advice, be considerate and thoughtful and offer some kind of reciprocity even if it’s small.
 A card or a cupcake goes a long way to maintaining your friendship and good relations because it shows that you respect the givers time.

 If you are a new designer and you are doing a lot of free work because you are building your experience, it’s harder to know when to say no. In the beginning of my design career, faux finishing was really big, a friend of mine loved what I had done with my apartment so much, she asked if I’d faux finish her friends living room.